ibpsa/project1-boptest/README.md

 1) Use the API below to first select a test case to run, and then interact with it using your test controller.
 Send API requests to ``https://api.boptest.net/<request>``

 ## RESTful HTTP API
 This API is documented using the [OpenAPI Specification](https://swagger.io/specification/) in ``service/web/server/docs/openapi.yaml``.
 You can view the full API using Swagger docs by deploying BOPTEST as described above and going to ``http://127.0.0.1:8000/docs`` in a browser.
+A summary of the API is provided in the table below.

 API requests that interact with a running test case (those that require a ``testid``) will return a JSON in the form ``{"status":<status_code_int>, "message":<message_str>, "payload":<relevant_return_data>}``.
 Status codes in ``"status"`` are integers: ``200`` for successful with or without warning, ``400`` for bad input error, or ``500`` for internal error.
 Data returned in ``"payload"`` is the data of interest relvant to the specific API request, while the string in ``"message"`` will report any warnings or error messages to help debug encountered problems.